-The District did not receive any funds from the After/Before School Education and Safety Program; therefore, we did not perform any procedures related to the After/Before School Education and Safety Program.
+The District did operate a Before School Education and Safety Program; therefore, we did not perform any procedures related to the Before School Education and Safety Program.

 The District did not offer an Independent Study-Course Based program; therefore, we did not perform any procedures related to this program.